maidsafe-archive/MaidSafe-Vault/docs/Personas-Account-Transfer-Fields.md

 ##Storage node manager

 Storage node manager holds account information about `storage nodes` it is responsible for.
-The account information for a storage node represent the id of the storage node along with some store success and failure statistics related to that storage node.
+The account information for a storage node represent the id of the storage node along with store success/failure statistics related to that storage node.

 | Storage node id | Claimed available size | Stored total size | Stored count | Lost total size | Lost count |
 | ----------------| ---------------------- | ----------------- | ------------ | --------------- | ---------- |